-The training of future academic neurosurgeons is a core mission of the at Penn Neurosurgery.
+The training of future academic neurosurgeons is a core mission of Penn Neurosurgery.
 Accordingly, at the completion of the program residents are expected to be:

 - Outstanding clinicians